Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 by rules that were probably transitory at best.
 The two Mothers walked back to where they'd been sitting before, the two would-be combatants following sulkily behind.
 They sat, and Niral looked up.
 "Oh no. You two go get busy.
-You know where to find Sister Gella---you take your direction from her, and no complaining or I'll have you doing this again tomorrow."
+You know where to find Sister Gella-you take your direction from her, and no complaining or I'll have you doing this again tomorrow."

 "Yes, Mother....."